PantalaLabs/taste-flavor/README.md

 to wait until they sent the full Mood or asked to contact them later.
 ```
 UPDATES:
+<li>11/02/2019<br>
+  Yes !!!
+The Wavetrigger board works.
+So charming! <br>
+  Goodbye rasberry pi and Pisound (great interface, but it wil be reserved to another project).<br>
+  Made the logical/phisical integration with current PCB.<br>
+  Made new panel too.
+Both were sent to manufacturer. <br>
+  Maybe this is the final prototype !!!!<br>

 <li>10/31/2019<br>
   The new proto is build and running<br>
   The cv sequencer was coded and it creates very nice melodies<br>